British North America Acts: British North America (No. 2) Act 1949

-British North America Act, 1951
+British North America Act 1951

-This Act gave the Federal government the power to pass legislation concerning old age pensions, while also recognizing the rights of provincial legislatures to do so.
+The British North America Act 1951 (14 & 15 Geo.
+6. c.
+32) gave the federal government the power to pass legislation concerning old age pensions, while also recognizing the rights of provincial legislatures to do so.
 While the Canadian Parliament had established an old age pension program in 1927, this was administered by the provinces and jointly funded by them.
-This Act of the British Parliament allowed the Federal government of Canada to administer and operate its own pension plan and allowed it to pass the Old Age Security Act.
-This Act was repealed in 1982, since it had been superseded.
+This act of the British Parliament allowed the Federal government of Canada to administer and operate its own pension plan and allowed it to pass the Old Age Security Act.
+This act was repealed in Canada in 1982, since it had been superseded.

 British North America Act, 1952

-This was the first of the British North America Acts to be enacted by the Canadian Parliament (rather than by the British Parliament).
-That had been made possible under the provisions of the British North America (No. 2) Act, 1949.
+The British North America Act, 1952 was the first of the British North America Acts to be enacted by the Canadian Parliament (rather than by the British Parliament).
+That had been made possible under the provisions of the British North America (No. 2) Act 1949.

-This Act changed the number of seats in the House of Commons and it also limited the number of seats that a province could lose due to redistribution based on the national census to 15% of its previous number of seats.
-This Act also gave the Yukon Territory its own Member of Parliament.
-This Act was repealed in 1982 as having become obsolete and superseded.
+This act changed the number of seats in the House of Commons and it also limited the number of seats that a province could lose due to redistribution based on the national census to 15% of its previous number of seats.
+This act also gave the Yukon Territory its own Member of Parliament.
+This act was repealed in 1982 as having become obsolete and superseded.

-British North America Act, 1960
+British North America Act 1960

-This Act instituted a mandatory retirement age of 75 for all superior court judges.
-In 1982, this Act was renamed the Constitution Act, 1960.
+The British North America Act 1960 (9 & 10 Eliz.
+2. c.
+2) instituted a mandatory retirement age of 75 for all superior court judges.
+In 1982, this act was renamed the Constitution Act, 1960.

-British North America Act, 1964
+British North America Act 1964

-This Act extended the federal government's jurisdiction over pensions to include those of survivor's benefits and disability benefits while continuing to allow the provinces to have their own pension programs.
+The British North America Act 1964 (c.
+73) extended the federal government's jurisdiction over pensions to include those of survivor's benefits and disability benefits while continuing to allow the provinces to have their own pension programs.
 This amendment to the BNA Act made the Canada Pension Plan possible.
-In 1982, this Act was renamed the Constitution Act, 1964.
+In 1982, this act was renamed the Constitution Act, 1964.

 This was the last time that the British Parliament enacted legislation on Canada's behalf before the patriation of the Canadian constitution in 1982.
 The inability of Canada to amend its own constitution already seemed antiquated in 1964.
 In the debate, a British MP called it an "astonishing and absurd historical anomaly" that "the Canadian Parliament is the only Parliament in the Commonwealth that has to come to us to ask permission to legislate about domestic matters."

 British North America Act, 1965

 This was the second of the British North America Acts to be enacted by the Parliament of Canada.
-This was made possible by the provisions of the British North America (No. 2) Act, 1949.
+This was made possible by the provisions of the British North America (No. 2) Act 1949.

-This Act established a mandatory retirement age of 75 for all members who were appointed to the Canadian Senate in future.
-Those who had been appointed before the passage of this Act were exempted.
-In 1982, this Act was renamed the Constitution Act, 1965.
+This act established a mandatory retirement age of 75 for all members who were appointed to the Canadian Senate in future.
+Those who had been appointed before the passage of this act were exempted.
+In 1982, this act was renamed the Constitution Act, 1965.